 Shock therapy (electroconvulsive therapy, ECT): Indian snakeroot should not be used by people who are receiving ECT.
 Stop taking Indian snakeroot at least one week before beginning ECT.

-Gall stones: Indian snakeroot might make gallbladder disease worse.
+Gallbladder disease: Indian snakeroot might make gallbladder disease worse.

-Alcohol interacts with INDIAN SNAKEROOT
+Alcohol (Ethanol) interacts with INDIAN SNAKEROOT

 Alcohol can cause sleepiness and drowsiness.
 Indian snakeroot might also cause sleepiness and drowsiness.
 Taking large amounts of Indian snakeroot along with alcohol might cause too much sleepiness.